Home » Regions » North America » Great Plains » South Central Semi-Arid Prairies » Texas Blackland Prairies

 The climate is towards the warm, dry end of a humid subtropical climate.
 Precipitation is weakly seasonal, following a bimodal pattern with wet seasons peaking in May-June and again in September-October, and drier summers and winters, but some rainfall occurring year-round.
 Although the region is mostly oriented north-south, it spans a large enough distance in the east-west direction, and precipitation changes more in this direction, such that rainfall is significantly higher in the east and lower in the west.
 The fall rainy season peaks also slightly earlier (late September) in the west of the region and later (October) in the east.
 Temperatures are warm to hot for much of the year.
 Both temperatures and precipitation are subject to unpredictable changes, including both short and long periods of higher or lower temperatures and/or rainfall than normal.
 These unpredictable changes can sometimes be more important than seasonal variation, especially as precipitation is concerned.
 Snowfall is rare, and usually light and short-lived, but does occur in some winters.
 There is only a slight difference in temperature from the northern to southern ends of this region, and it is mainly in the daytime highs being higher in the south; nighttime lows are nearly uniform throughout the region.
 Except in times of drought, relative humidity tends to be high, averaging over 65% even in the dry seasons.

 The terrain here mostly varies from nearly-level to gently-sloping plains; the landscape is gently dissected by a well-developed network of low-to-moderate-gradient streams, including a mix of both intermittent and perennial streams.
 There are no natural lakes, but numerous artificial reservoirs have been constructed.
 The region is underlain by a mixture of chalk, claystone, marl, and shale, from the Cretaceous period, although in a few areas, newer deposits of sandstone and shale from the Miocene epoch are present.
 Although soil texture and fertility varies slightly throughout, most of the region has fine-textured clays rich in organic matter and mineral nutrients.
 The soils tend to be of the vertisol, mollisol, or alfisol orders.
 Vertisols form on sites with the greatest portion of expansive clay particles, which change volume in response to changes in their water content, leading to expansion and contraction, forming large cracks as soil dries out.
 These changes tend to stress plant growth and lead grassland species to dominate on sites that would normally have enough moisture to support trees.
+The vertisols also pose problems for construction, causing buildings to shift and need to be releveled.
 Mollisols and alfisols are less prone to these problems, and are ideal for agriculture.
 Reflecting the high mineral content, soil pH tends to be high, even relative to regions of similar rainfall.
 Most of the region's soil averages a pH of 8, high enough to significantly limit the species of plants that can grow here.
 Soil pH is even higher in bottomlands as calcium and magnesium tend to be carried downhill by water.
 However soil pH is patchy, and is lower on sites where the soils formed on certain less-common substrates such as shale or sandstone.
-The soils throughout tend to be prone to erosion, especially in the face of unsustainable agriculture.
+The soils throughout tend to be prone to erosion, especially in the face of unsustainable agriculture, construction, and modern landscaping practices.

 Before European colonization, this region was covered in tallgrass prairie, with the exception of bottomland areas which supported riparian forests.
 Dominant tallgrass prairie plants included little bluestem (Schizachyrium scoparium), big bluestem (Andropogon gerardii), indiangrass (Sorghastrum nutans), composite dropseed (Sporobolus compositus), eastern gamagrass (Tripsacum dactyloides), along with asters, clovers, black-eyed susan (Rudbeckia hirta), and many others.
 These prairies were maintained in large part by fire; fires were ignited both by lightning and by Native Americans.
 Fire occurred either in the winter, during the dormant season, or in summer.
 Summer fires were more likely to be severe and occur during periods of prolonged drought, and were usually ignited by lightning, whereas Native Americans were more likely to burn intentionally during the dormant season.
 Browsing by bison led to patchy fuel supply, which created variation in the effect that fires had on the grasslands.